IntroCSCI/colorvisionproject-ajalkaabi/README.md

 ### Variables and Data Types

-I used multiple strings such as (filaName), which stores the name of the file the user inputs.
+I used multiple strings such as (fileName), which stores the name of the file the user inputs.
 And (line) which stores each line with a color value in it after opening the file.
 I used one char variable which is (colorValue), and this variable stores each hex character.
 I aslo used one int (colorValues), and it's used to represent the position of color values' charcacters.
 Finally, I used (reader) from ifstream, which represents the variable that reads the opened files.

 ### Console Input and Output